Matthew Raymond-Barker

 Matthew Raymond-Barker (born 20 June 1989 in London, England) is an English singer who won the second season of the French X Factor in 2011.
 He received the grand cash prize and a recording deal with Sony Music.

 Early life

 Born in London, Matthew William Raymond-Barker is the only son of Karen (née Jacobs) and William Francis Raymond-Barker.
 He lives in Mitcham, south-west London, works in Waterford and attended Emanuel School in Battersea.

 Raymond-Barker had applied initially to the British The X Factor competition, but was rejected after the first day of bootcamp.

-Raymond-Barker is a student, studying French and Spanish at the University of Bath and was in France for a period of six months to improve his French language skills at University of Toulouse.
+Raymond-Barker studied French and Spanish at the University of Bath.
+He spent six months in France to improve his language skills at University of Toulouse.
 He applied to the French X Factor in Montpellier after a friend of his spotted an advertisement for the French competition.

 He was coached in the series by Véronic DiCaire.